 Overeating is a bit of a problems for everyone at Christmas but can cause really serious health issues for pets.
 Feeding human food is a major cause of pets being overweight and some foods are highly toxic (take a look at our list above).
+Some pets can also have very sensitive stomachs, so the rich food can lead to sickness, diarrhoea or even pancreatitis.
 Try to stick to healthy treats and keep up the exercise to stop your pets piling on the pounds over Christmas.

 Signs your dog could be suffering from gastric torsion are: